rust-lang/rust-wiki-backup/Home.md

 Want to contribute? [[We love that|Note guide for new contributors]].

-Rust is developed through an open process by folks who congregate in [#rust on irc.mozilla.org][pound-rust].
+Rust is developed through an open process by kindly folks who congregate in [#rust on irc.mozilla.org][pound-rust].
 If you run into problems, IRC is a good place to ask for help.

 Please follow some [[conventions|Note wiki conventions]] when editing this wiki.